Stevens to be 13th Supreme Court justice buried at Arlington

 Soon, that date will be added: July 16, 2019.
 Stevens died Tuesday at age 99, a day after suffering a stroke.

 Arlington, just over the Potomac River from Washington, may be best known as the resting place of more than 400,000 service members, veterans, and their families, but it also has been a frequent choice of justices in recent years.
 Most of the justices were eligible to be buried at Arlington because they met the cemetery’s military service requirement, but others were given special permission to be buried there.

 Funeral plans have not yet been announced, but Stevens is expected to be the 13th Supreme Court justice to be buried at the cemetery.
+On Wednesday, President Donald Trump ordered flags flown at half-staff on the day he is buried.
+Flags at the high court were already flying at half-staff Wednesday and the doors to the courtroom were draped in black.

+In choosing to be buried at Arlington, Stevens decided to be buried near former colleagues.
 During his nearly 35 years on the court, he served with six other justices buried there.

 The justices buried at Arlington include four chief justices: William Howard Taft, who served on the court after his single term as president, Earl Warren, Warren Burger and William H. Rehnquist.
 Rehnquist was the last justice to be buried at the cemetery, in 2005.
 Martin Ginsburg, the husband of Justice Ruth Bader Ginsburg, was buried in the cemetery in 2010, near where Stevens will be interred.
 The justice has kept the framed, folded flag from her husband’s casket in her office at the court ever since.